 The awards don't stop there.
-Travel + Leisure recently named St. Pete/Clearwater as one of its top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
-Then there's the long list of 2015 awards from USA Today, whose readers ranked four area beaches (Clearwater Beach, Pass-A-Grille, Fort De Soto Park and Caladesi Island State Park) in its Top 10 in Florida.
+Travel + Leisure recently named St. Pete/Clearwater as one of its Top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
+Then there's a long list of 2015 awards from USA Today, whose readers ranked four area beaches (Clearwater Beach, Pass-A-Grille, Fort De Soto Park and Caladesi Island State Park) in its Top 10 in Florida.

 Read on to learn more about each of these award-winning beaches.

 Located three miles off the coast of Tarpon Springs, Anclote Key is accessible only by boat.
 Of course, this hidden gem is worth the trip.
 In all, the 403 acres make a bird-watcher’s paradise, and features a lighthouse from 1887 and epic white sand beaches.

 Must do: Coordinate your trip with one of the few times the lighthouse is open so you can get a view unlike many others.